Shell plc (SHEL) Stock Analysis

 What does Shell plc do?

-Is SHEL a dividend stock?
+Is SHEL a good dividend stock?

 Is SHEL overvalued or undervalued?